isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 **Information for Parents**

-<p style="text-align: justify;">10.
-Parents may opt their children out of the Sexuality Education lessons,&nbsp;*eTeens*&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
+10\.
+Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

 11\.
-Parents who wish to opt their children out of the&nbsp;**Sexuality Education lessons**&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;[here](/files/CCE/MJR%20MOE%20Sexuality%20Education%20Annex%20A.pdf)The completed form is to be submitted by 03/02/2023.
+Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex A and insert a hyperlink for parents to download the form).
+The completed form is to be submitted by 02/02/2024.

 12\.
-Parents who wish to opt their children out of the&nbsp;**_eTeens_**&nbsp;**programme**&nbsp;need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;&nbsp;[here](/files/CCE/MJR%20MOE%20Sexuality%20Education%20Annex%20B.pdf)The completed form is to be submitted by 03/02/2023.
+Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable here (please upload parents opt-out form found in Annex B and insert a hyperlink for parents to download the form).
+The completed form is to be submitted by 02/02/2024.

-<p style="text-align: justify;">13.&nbsp;Parents can contact the school at&nbsp;6842 4558 or email us at manjusri_ss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+13\.
+Parents can contact the school at 6842 4558 or email us at manjusri_ss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme. arification about the school’s Sexuality Education programme.<p></p>